-Co-Host of Legislative Breakfast in May with Early Matters Dallas and Early Matters Houston.
-Outcome: Increase awareness about EMGA and its initiative.
+Co-Host Legislative Breakfast in May 2018 with Early Matters Dallas and Early Matters Houston to increase awareness about EMGA and its initiative.

-Policy Committee members testify before the TX School Finance Committee about the importance of investing in public Pre-K. Outcomes: Public School Finance Committee recommends measures targeted at increasing 3rd grade reading scores and the State Board of Education recommends funding full-day public Pre-K.
+EMGA Policy Committee members testify before the TX School Finance Committee about the importance of investing in public Pre-K. The Public School Finance Committee recommended to the State Legislature measures targeted at increasing 3rd grade reading scores and the State Board of Education recommended funding full-day public Pre-K.

-At the request of EMGA, Senator Watson encourages Gov. Abbott to apply for the Federal Pre-K Block Grant.
-Outcome: TEA and TWC submitted a joint application and Texas was awarded $1,789,455 for a state-level needs assessments and planning to optimize existing early childhood education (ECE) resources.
+At the request of EMGA, Senator Watson encouraged Gov. Abbott to apply for the Federal Pre-K Block Grant.
+TEA and TWC submitted a joint application and Texas was awarded $1,789,455 for a state-level needs assessments and planning to optimize existing early childhood education (ECE) resources.

-EMGA and early childhood stakeholders testify at Austin City Council in support of several Pre-K Working Group Task Force recommendations to be included in the COA budget.
-Outcomes: City of Austin allocates $75,000 for Economic Development Consultant to research economic development strategies to generate high-quality early learning opportunities, and approves funding for eight new Pre-K3 classrooms for AISD.
+EMGA and early childhood stakeholders testifed before the Austin City Council in support of several Pre-K Working Group Task Force recommendations to be included in the 2019 budget.
+The City of Austin allocated $75,000 for Economic Development Consultant to research economic development strategies to generate high-quality early learning opportunities, and approved funding for eight new Pre-K3 classrooms for AISD.
 The City of Austin incorporated equitable access to quality Early Childhood Education into its 2023 Strategic Plan and will measure the number and percentage of children enrolled in quality Early Childhood Education programs as a key metric.

-The Austin American Statesman publishes EMGA response to September article about struggles to find child care for working families with to focus attention on the plight of Austin families.
+The Austin American Statesman published EMGA response to a September 2018 article about struggles to find child care for working families to focus attention on the plight of Austin families.

-Partner with Children at Risk and the Austin Community Foundation in a press conference with Mayor Adler and Council Member Garza to highlight the need for high-quality child care as an economic development driver for women in TX and Austin.
-Outcome: EMGA profiled as the convener of business leaders making the link between economic development message high-quality early education and takeaways from report are picked up by local media outlets.
+Partnered with Children at Risk and the Austin Community Foundation in a press conference with Mayor Adler and Council Member Garza to highlight the need for high quality child care as an economic development driver for women in TX and Austin.
+EMGA was profiled as the convener of business leaders making the link between economic development and access to high-quality early education.
+Takeaways from report were picked up by local media outlets.

-Initiate outreach and partnership with state leaders.
-Outcomes: Host an intimate evening with the Austin Delegation as introduction and relationship cultivation and position EMGA as resource and ally for the legislative session.
+Initiated outreach and partnership with state leaders to foster connections prior to the 86th legislative session.
+EMGA hosted an intimate evening with the Austin Delegation to position EMGA as resource and ally for the legislative session.

-Initial meeting with Texas Workforce Commissioner Robert Thomas Positions EMGA as local resource to the public representative.
+Met with Texas Workforce Commissioner Robert Thomas to position EMGA as local resource to the public representative.

 Promoted the role business plays in supporting early education and care in Austin at Leadership Austin’s Engage Breakfast Panel: Quality Child Care and Work Support.
-Outcomes: Elevates EMGA as the business voice convening stakeholders around high-quality early education and the toolkit is promoted as a valuable resource to employers.
+This public event levated EMGA as the business voice convening stakeholders around high-quality early education and the toolkit is promoted as a valuable resource to employers.

 Family Friendly Workplaces